 The Evaluation and Assessment Committee shall be concerned with assessment tools affecting faculty or requiring faculty input.
 It shall receive, review, initiate, and make recommendations or proposals for assessment tools used for the biennial Faculty Assessment of Academic Administrators, the biennial Senate and Executive Committee Assessments, and do such other similar things as charged by the Executive Committee, coordinating its efforts with other individuals, groups or committees as necessary or appropriate.

 The Budget and Planning Committee shall be concerned with the overall university budget, the implementation of and changes to the budgeting model, and the impact of the university budget on academics.
-The committee will facilitate a two-way flow of information between faculty at the department level and the University Budget and Finance Committee (UBFC).
-It shall make budgetary recommendations on behalf of faculty and as representatives of the faculty to the UBFC.
+The committee will facilitate a two-way flow of information between faculty at the department level and the President’s Budget Advisory Council (PBAC).
+It shall make budgetary recommendations on behalf of faculty and as representatives of the faculty to the PBAC.
 Whenever possible, especially on matters of great importance, the Budget and Planning Committee’s recommendation must be voted upon by the Senate.
 Any senator may make a motion to reject or amend a proposed recommendation by the committee.
-If the motion passes, the original recommendation shall be considered rejected or amended, and shall not be proposed by the Budget and Planning Committee to the UBFC.
-In the case where an amendment to the recommendation is approved by the Senate, the committee may propose the amended recommendation to the UBFC.
+If the motion passes, the original recommendation shall be considered rejected or amended, and shall not be proposed by the Budget and Planning Committee to the PBAC.
+In the case where an amendment to the recommendation is approved by the Senate, the committee may propose the amended recommendation to the PBAC.
 The Budget and Planning Committee shall perform other duties as assigned by the Executive Committee.

 Creation of Committees